Anxious-Avoidant Attachment Style: Understanding and Overcoming It

 You Send Mixed Signals

-If you have an anxious avoidant attachment style, you may send mixed signals to your partner.
-You may crave emotional connection and intimacy but also fear it at the same time.
-This can lead to a push-pull dynamic in relationships, where you may alternate between seeking out and avoiding closeness.
+You may send mixed signals to your partner if you have an anxious-avoidant attachment style.
+You may crave emotional connection and intimacy but also fear it.
+This can lead to a push-pull relationship dynamic, where you may alternate between seeking out and avoiding closeness.

 You Self-Sabotage Your Relationships